 Generating unit is a pretty complex system made up of the generator stator winding, its transformer and unit transformer (if present), the rotor with its field winding and excitation system, and the prime mover with its associated auxiliaries.

-Many different faults can occur within this generating unit system for which wide range of of electrical and mechanical protection are required.
+Many different faults can occur within this generating unit system for which a wide range of electrical and mechanical protection is required.

 - Generator earthing